imansprn/telegraf/README.md

    - View logs for debugging and monitoring

 4. Scheduling
+   - Posts are generated at the times specified in CRON_SCHEDULE
-   - Posts are generated daily at midnight UTC
+   - If CRON_SCHEDULE is not set, posts will be generated at midnight UTC (00:00)
+   - Multiple times can be specified as a comma-separated list (e.g., "00:00,12:00,18:00")
-   - Schedule can be modified in server.py
+   - Times should be in 24-hour format (HH:MM) in UTC
+   - Invalid time formats will raise an error during startup
    - Manual triggers available via API

 ## Contributing